As this pandemic continues, our golden rule is:

 Go to: Yongmudo Training Photo Gallery

 Yes.
-People with all levels of experience and even no experience are welcome to join.
-Adults, teens, and children with absolutely no experience are especially encouraged to stop by and try the program and decide if martial arts is something that interests them.
-We exist so that our community has martial arts right here, right now.
-You don't need to travel an hour north and/or south for high-quality action.
+People with all levels of experience and even no experience are welcome to participate.
+Adults, teens, and children with absolutely no experience are especially encouraged to try the program and decide if martial arts is something that interests them.

 The Tiny Tigers program is for young chilren to begin learning martial arts in a fun environment mixed in with a healthy dash of discipline.
 Since May 2009, these 45-minute workouts benefit children ages 4-years-old and up at a pace ideally geared to their attention spans and social skills.
 Children learn how to follow directions, display good manners, and participate within a very active and supportive group setting developing coordination and having fun.